AnggaR96s/Reforestation/README.md

-## What do you call a pig that knows karate?
-A pork chop!
+## Why do bears have hairy coats?
+Fur protection.